Philadelphia Pride 2026: March, Festival & Complete Party Guide

 When is Philadelphia Pride 2026?

 The Philly Pride March & Festival takes place on Sunday, June 7, 2026.
 Pride Weekend events begin Friday, June 5 with the flag raising at City Hall and continue through Sunday evening.
-The March steps off at 11 AM from 6th & Walnut Streets, and the Festival runs from noon to 7 PM in the Gayborhood.
-OURfest, Philadelphia's National Coming Out Day celebration, takes place October 10-11, 2026.
+The March steps off at 11 AM from 13th & Locust Streets, and the Festival runs from noon to 7 PM on the Benjamin Franklin Parkway.
+OURfest, Philadelphia's National Coming Out Day celebration, takes place in mid-October 2026.

 Is Philadelphia Pride free?

-Yes.
-The Philly Pride March and Festival are completely free to attend.
-There are no tickets and no suggested donation — just show up.
+The Philly Pride March is free and open to all — no tickets or RSVP required.
+The Festival on the Benjamin Franklin Parkway charges $10 general admission ($100 for VIP), with options to support community access.
 Some affiliated events like the BOS Philly Pride Boat Party and circuit party are separately ticketed.
 Bar events in the Gayborhood may have covers at individual venues.

 Where is the best place to watch the Philly Pride March?

-The March runs west on Walnut Street from 6th Street to the Gayborhood.
-For maximum energy, start at 6th & Walnut near Independence Hall where the March begins.
-For a calmer view, position yourself along Walnut between 8th and 11th Streets.
+The March starts at 13th & Locust in the Gayborhood and heads north and west through Center City to the Benjamin Franklin Parkway.
+For maximum energy, start at 13th & Locust where the March begins.
+For a calmer view, position yourself along JFK Boulevard or 16th Street.
 Or skip the viewing and join the March — it's a community walk, and everyone is welcome to participate.

 What should I wear to Philadelphia Pride?